Skip to product information

 Author Bio

-Darren Groth is the author of several novels, including the acclaimed YA works Are You Seeing Me? and Munro vs. the Coyote.
-He was the winner of the 2016 Adelaide Festival Award for Young Adult Fiction and has been a finalist in numerous other prestigious prizes, including the Governor General's Literary Award, the Sheila A. Egoff Children's Literature Prize and the CBCA Book of the Year.
+Darren Groth is the author of several novels, including the acclaimed Are You Seeing Me? and Munro vs. the Coyote.
+He was the winner of the 2016 Adelaide Festival Award for Young Adult Fiction and has been a finalist for numerous other prestigious prizes, including the Governor General's Literary Award, the Sheila A. Egoff Children's Literature Prize and the CBCA Book of the Year.
 Darren is a former special-education teacher and the proud father of a son with autism spectrum disorder (ASD).
 He lives in Delta, British Columbia.

 Prizes

-• Canadian Children's Book Centre (CCBC) Amy Mathers Teen Book AwardShort-listed 2018
+• Amy Mathers Teen Book AwardShort-listed 2018

-• BC Books for BC SchoolsCommended 2021
+• BC Books for SchoolsCommended 2021

 • CCBC Best Books for Kids & TeensCommended 2018